 coconut oil - you might end up with a mayonnaise that has a very strong

-As far as olive oil goes, it could be because most olive oils are not truly the real thing anymore.
+As far as olive oil goes, it could be that most olive oils are not truly the real thing anymore.

-Also try mixing a few "compatible"
+You can try mixing "compatible"

-Make Different Flavored Mayonnaise
+Make Different Flavored Mayonnaise Recipes

 famous sandwich spread.

-You can experiment with many different types of oils
+And you can experiment with many different types of oils

-Basically, learn how to be creative with your mayonnaise recipes and try new ideas!
+Learn to be creative with your mayonnaise recipes and try new ideas!

-the quickest way to make smaller batches of homemade mayonnaise recipes, so that you can have a variety of tasty mayonnaise ready to use when preparing meals for you and your family!
+Either way, you can make a variety of mayonnaise recipes to have ready when you are preparing meals for you and your family!